ZsombiTech/ZsombiTech/README.md

 💻 Languages and tools:

 For frontend I like to use React with Redux.
-To make my developer work easier, I often use Typescript rather than Javascript.
+To make my developer work easier, I often replace use Javascript with Typescript.
 I think NodeJs with Express can be a great choice for the backend, and that's why I adore to choose them.
 For different coding competitions, I usually use C++ or Python (depending on the task).
 For the version control system, I obviously chose Git.